Joe Walsh (shortstop)

-Joseph "Tweet" Patrick Walsh (March 13, 1917 – October 5, 1996), was a professional minor and Major League Baseball player.
+Joseph "Tweet" Patrick Walsh (March 13, 1917 – October 5, 1996) was an American professional minor and Major League Baseball player.
 Walsh played shortstop from 1936 to 1941 and compiled a batting average of .284 with 21 home runs in his 235-game career.

 Early life

 Walsh a native of Roxbury, Massachusetts, graduated from Brookline High School in 1934.
 Walsh's twin brother Eddie, was also considered a rising young ball player.
 Steven Goldman reported that as a child, Walsh had an exchange with Bob Quinn Owner of the Boston Red Sox.
 Walsh shouted at Quinn ‘‘Hey you!
 Why doncha go get a ball team.’’
 Quinn who recognized Walsh as a frequent visitor to Fenway Park stated ‘‘I know you, young man, and you’ll never get into this park again!’’
 The next time Walsh encountered Quinn was as a member of the Boston Bees when Quinn was President and part owner of the Boston Bees/Braves.
 Walsh never played a game at Fenway Park.